puppetlabs/puppet-docs/source/pe/3.7/quick_start_install_agents_nix.markdown

 > **Important**: After installation is complete, you need to approve your new agent node’s certificate request in the console.
 Continue on to [Approving the Certificate Request](todo: link) to do so.

-#### Installing Agents with Different OS and Architecture from the Puppet Master
+#### Installing Agents with Different OS and Architecture than the Puppet Master

 [classification_selector]: ./images/quick/classification_selector.png
 [add_repo]: ./images/quick/add_repo.png